When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Functions for the primary Love Island of 2020 are closed as of 30th November 2019.

-The brand new collection is reportedly going to have a smaller solid than Love Island 2019, with the casting crew already approaching potential Islanders.
+The brand new collection is reportedly going to have a smaller forged than Love Island 2019, with the casting workforce already approaching potential Islanders.

-One man claimed he was approached by somebody from ITV whereas at a pool occasion in Spain, who stated they have been searching for extra distinct character sorts on the present.
+One man claimed he was approached by somebody from ITV whereas at a pool get together in Spain, who mentioned they have been on the lookout for extra distinct persona varieties on the present.

-Suppose you match the invoice and wish to give Love Island 2020 a shot?
+Assume you match the invoice and need to give Love Island 2020 a shot?
 Right here’s some recommendation from former Islanders…

-Although be warned – solely six of this yr’s 36 Islanders made it to the present by means of its utility course of – the remaining 30 have been put ahead by administration, or scouted by casting groups.
+Although be warned – solely six of this yr’s 36 Islanders made it to the present by its software course of – the remaining 30 have been put ahead by administration, or scouted by casting groups.

 Unlikely.
-While the present streams reside through ITV Hub concurrently with its TV broadcast, there are at the moment no plans from Love Island bosses to introduce a reside feed from the villa (much like the one Huge Brother had in its heyday).
+While the present streams stay through ITV Hub concurrently with its TV broadcast, there are at present no plans from Love Island bosses to introduce a stay feed from the villa (just like the one Massive Brother had in its heyday).
 Learn extra what the producers needed to say about it right here.

 Sure, there’ll.
-This collection is a further model of the present, not a substitute for the all-summer-long epic that viewers know and love.
-Briefly, there’s going to be quite a lot of Love Island in 2020!
+This collection is an extra model of the present, not a alternative for the all-summer-long epic that viewers know and love.
+Briefly, there’s going to be a number of Love Island in 2020!

 Love Island will launch on Sunday 12th January and proceed weeknights and Sundays on ITV2